Ludger Desmarais

 Ludger Desmarais was a Canadian professional ice hockey defenceman.
 He was born in Sudbury, Ontario, Canada.

 Playing career

-Bourcier played for the Pittsburgh Shamrocks of the International Hockey League.
+Desmarais played for the Pittsburgh Shamrocks of the International Hockey League.
 He also spent much of his playing time in the Canadian-American Hockey League with the Springfield Indians, Boston Tigers, Providence Reds and the Philadelphia Arrows.
 He finished his career playing in the American Hockey Association with the Wichita Skyhawks and the Kansas City Greyhounds.
 He finished his career with Wichita in 1939.